Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F. Kennedy

 1. Relevance scores for a subject entity may be based on a popularity of a subject entity in a corpus of content items.

-2. Relevance scores for a subject entity may be based on a popularity of the subject entity in search terms used by users when searching for information on the internet or web.
+2. Relevance scores for a subject entity may be based on the popularity of the subject entity in search terms used by users when searching for information on the internet or web.

 3. Relevance scores may be based on a popularity of a subject entity during a particular time period.